Libberator/LIbberator.github.io/content/post/2023-02-01-roll-a-tetrahedron/index.md

 ---
 title: Roll-A-Tetrahedron
-description: "You may have seen rolling a ball, a cube, but now get ready to learn how to roll a 4-sided object"
+description: You may have seen rolling a ball, a cube, but now get ready to learn how to roll a 4-sided object
 date: 2023-02-01 12:00:00 -0700
 categories: [Tutorial]
-tags: [unity,programming,C#]     # TAG names should always be lowercase
+tags: [unity,programming,C#]
 # image:  # Can we put a WEBGL in here?
-# math: true
 ---

 > <center>A guide appears in front of you.
 Roll 1d4 for perception.</center>